-The Board of Directors for Emory Healthcare, Inc., has directed the development of a comprehensive compliance program for all of EHC.
+The EHC Board of Directors has directed the development of a comprehensive compliance program.
 The Board of Directors' absolute commitment to compliance reflects EHC's high standards of business ethics and patient care.

 Purpose: EHC has been, and continues to be, committed to conducting business in full compliance with all applicable federal, state and local laws and government regulations.
 We are committed to preventing and detecting noncompliance.
 In support of that commitment, EHC has established this Compliance Program and adopted standards of conduct and other policies to guide our activities.